GlebBatykov/minerva/README.md

 # Framework structure

 The `Minerva` structure was created taking into account the possibility of processing requests in many isolates, to improve performance.
-Multithreaded request processing is implemented by running a server instance in multiple isolates, using the `shared` parameter.
+Multithreaded request processing is implemented by running a server instance in multiple isolates, using the `shared` parameter of class `HttpServer` from `dart:io` library.

 The server structure can be represented as follows: